babyakja/GA_capstone_project/README.md

 album_dict = sp.artist_albums(Kanye_spotify_id,country='US')
 ```
 1. Collect lyrics
-  - Started and had access, quite a bit of 404's
+  - Once a full list of of Kanye's song was made, I could pass the list into a function I built to collect the lyrics from Orion Apiseed.
+After starting extracting, it became quite clear there was an issue since I was getting quite a bit of 404's.
+What was occuring was a mismatch

   1. Fill in missing songs